 Bolted joints are one of the most common elements in piping design.
 Whenever flanged joints are used, bolted connections play an important role in keeping flanges together and avoiding flange leakage problems.
 So Bolting is an important component of piping systems.

 It is true that with nowadays technology of 3D modeling, it will be automatically calculated.
-However, this is only applicable when it is a normal joint consist of Flange-Gasket-Flange.
+However, this is only applicable when it is a normal joint consisting of Flange-Gasket-Flange.
 In some other cases, Piping Engineers need to put more attention to details and define the length manually.

-Let’s see what are the bolting design features that Piping Engineers required to define and check in order to have a technically complied boltings.
+Let’s see what are the bolting design features that Piping Engineers required to define and check in order to have technically complied boltings.

 Bolting Features to be Checked in Bolted Connection